Proven-Paradox/shaper-system/Handbook.md

 ### Grab
 You are either keeping hold of a target (the Controller) or in another's clutches (the Captured).
 Neither the Controller nor the Captured can move.
-At the beginning of the Controller's Turn, they make a Physical Offense roll against their target; if this roll fails the Captured escapes the Controller's grasp.
+At the beginning of the Controller's Turn, they make an Offense roll against their target (Physical for Attacks, Mental for Spells as usual); if this roll fails the Captured escapes the Controller's grasp.
 Controllers may only Grab one creature at a time.
 Maintaining the Grab Linked State always has an Upkeep cost, specified in the Ability that starts the Grab.
 At [Round Start](#round-start), the Controller can end the Grab by simply not paying the Upkeep and releasing the Captured.
 Offense rolls against the Captured are made at Boon +2.
 When targeting anyone other than the Controller, the Captured also makes Offense rolls at Bane -2.
 The controller can also cover the Captured's mouth to silence them.

 ### Protection